 - See some artwork here.
 Maybe you’ll find something new for your walls at home or at the office?

 - Read about my studio and how I created some of my work here.

 - Learn about visual creativity and how to become more creative by getting access to my free ebook here.

 - Sign up to my private mailing list to stay current with what’s happening in the studio here.

 - If you have any questions about my work, let me know.

-Michael Christidis is a Canadian landscape painter who lives in Toronto.
-He is best known for his luminous multi-layered paintings depicting wilderness landscapes and shorelines, which are common themes throughout his work.
+Michael Christidis is a Canadian painter who is best known for his luminous multi-layered paintings depicting wilderness landscapes and shorelines, which are common themes throughout his work.
 Like many Canadians, Christidis grew up with romantic notions of the Canadian landscape and a respect for the great painters who wove the fabric of Canadian national identity.
 He became fascinated with nature, and this encouraged him to explore the world around him through drawing, painting and photography from an early age.

 Living in a country like Canada, with its vast untamed wilderness, dramatic scenery, diverse geology and four seasons, allowed the artist to develop a profound connection with, and appreciation of, the forces of raw nature.
 His landscape work directly conveys his deep respect for nature and its subtle, yet powerful, beauty and offers unusual and personal glimpses of breathtaking scenery.